Starling

 Starlings are small to medium-sized passerine (perching) birds known for the often dark, glossy iridescent sheen of their plumage; their complex vocalizations including mimicking; and their distinctive, often elaborate swarming behavior, known as murmuration.

 All members of the family Sturnidae, commonly called sturnids, are known collectively as starlings.
 The Sturnidae are named for the genus Sturnus, which in turn comes from the Latin word for starling, sturnus.
 The family contains 128 species which are divided into 36 genera.
 Many Asian species, particularly the larger ones, are called mynas, and many African species are known as glossy starlings because of their iridescent plumage.
 Starlings are native to Europe, Asia, and Africa, as well as northern Australia and the islands of the tropical Pacific.
 Several European and Asian species have been introduced to these areas, as well as North America, Hawaii, and New Zealand, where they generally compete for habitats with native birds and are considered to be invasive species.
 The starling species familiar to most people in Europe and North America is the common starling, and throughout much of Asia and the Pacific.

 Having strong feet, their flight is strong and direct, and they are very gregarious.
 Their preferred habitat is fairly open country, they eat insects and fruit, and most species nest in holes and lay blue or white eggs.
 Several species live around human habitation and are effectively omnivores.
-Many species search for prey such as grubs by "open-bill probing", that is, forcefully opening the bill after inserting it into a crevice, thus expanding the hole and exposing the prey; this behaviour is referred to by the German verb zirkeln (pronounced /de/).
+Many species search for prey such as grubs by "open-bill probing", that is, forcefully opening the bill after inserting it into a crevice, thus expanding the hole and exposing the prey; this behaviour is referred to as zirkeln (pronounced /de/), after the German word Zirkel for a pair of compasses.

 Starlings have diverse and complex vocalizations and have been known to embed sounds from their surroundings into their own calls, including car alarms and human speech patterns.
 The birds can recognize particular individuals by their calls and have been the subject of research into the evolution of human language.